urbien/tradle/README.md

 An emergent global Tradenet, based on bitcoin technology, where trade of the planet's digitized assets is programmed by you, and trade fairness and compliance can be assured with minimal governance.
 For implementation specififics, see the [Wiki](https://github.com/urbien/tradle/wiki).

+This whitepaper is an attempt to look into the future, 5-10 years from now.

 What Tradenet will do
 ======================